Fractured Femur Verdicts and Settlements

 The femur is essentially the thigh bone and it extends from a person's hip to their knee joint.
 It generally takes a very significant impact to fracture the femur and such fractures are often caused by high impact car accidents, tractor trailer accidents, falls from heights and work related injuries.
 Individuals with osteoarthritis or weak bones are subject to femur fractures at lower thresholds than those with normal healthy and strong bones.

 If you or someone you love suffered a femur fracture call us at (888) 213-8140.
-Our Maryland Personal Injury Lawyers generally handle femur fracture cases on a contingency fee basis which means that there is no attorney fee if there is no recovery in the lawsuit.
+Our reputable Silver Spring personal injury lawyers generally handle femur fracture cases on a contingency fee basis which means that there is no attorney fee if there is no recovery in the lawsuit.